daquilino/MySQL-Node-Store/README.md

 	* `View Low Inventory` - Displays a table to the console of all product who's quantity is less than 5.

-	* `Add to Inventory` - Allows the manager to add to any products quantity which is updated to the database using MySQL.
+	* `Add to Inventory` - Allows the manager to add to a product's quantity which is updated to the database using MySQL.

-	* `Add New Product` -  Allow the manager to add a new product which is updated to the database using MySQL.
+	* `Add New Product` -  Allow the manager to add a new product which is inserted to the database using MySQL.

 <img src="/images/manager.png" alt="bamazonManager screenshot" width="640">